 Let’s walk a bit through the code.
 We create a new class called Incrementer

-, which holds a private variable
+which holds a private variable counter

-, by setting it to zero.
+by setting it to zero.

 What follows is an operator overloading function, and in this case operator()

-this class, can be called as a simple function.
-Normally you would call a method on an object like this:
+.
+This means that each object of this class can be called as a simple function.
+Usually, you would call a method on an object like this: object.fooMethod()

 , but now, you can actually call the object, like this: object()

-now we can pass the whole object to the thread class, and within the operator overloading function, use all advantages
+.
+This is convenient because now we can pass the whole object to the thread class and, within the operator overloading function, use all the advantages of a class.
+The last method of the class is getCounter

-, a simple getter for the counter
+: a simple getter for the counter

 variable.